Halfback option play: Strategy and execution

+Florida A&M halfback Devin Bowers attempts a pass during the 2016 Florida Classic.

 The running play that halfback options usually resemble is a sweep play.
 Sometimes the quarterback will run out of the backfield and become a receiving option for the running back.
 This can be effective because the quarterback usually does very little after handing off or pitching the ball to the running back on most plays, and the defense might not be expecting him to be used as an active receiver.
 In the National Football League (NFL), if the quarterback starts the play under center, then he is ineligible as a receiver; the quarterback must start from a shotgun formation to receive a pass.

 The key to the play is fooling the defensive players, primarily the defensive backs.
 If the linebackers and/or the defensive line are fooled and believe the ball carrier is attempting a run, they will pursue the runner, abandoning their pass defense responsibilities and thereby leaving pass receivers uncovered.
 If the defensive backs are not fooled, the running back carrying the ball does have the option to run, instead of risking an incomplete pass or an interception.
 This play is not as popular as it once was as defensive players are expected to cover receivers until the football crosses the line of scrimmage on running plays.

 The halfback option play usually has limited success and is not commonly used, especially in the NFL.
 The play almost completely relies on the element of surprise and better coaching has resulted in defensive backs being instructed to stay in coverage until the running back with the ball crosses the line of scrimmage.
 Another reason is that the passing ability of most running backs is usually poor in relation to the passing ability of a quarterback.
 However, certain teams and players do successfully run the option one to a few times a season; used sparingly it can be effective to make a game-changing play.

 In modern professional football history, a halfback has only thrown more than one touchdown in four games: halfback Frank Gifford of the New York Giants threw two touchdown passes in a 1954 game against the Chicago Cardinals, halfback Paul Hornung of the Green Bay Packers threw two touchdown passes in a 1959 NFL game against the Los Angeles Rams; utility player Gene Mingo of the Denver Broncos threw two touchdowns as a halfback in an American Football League (AFL) game against the Buffalo Bills in 1961; and running back Walter Payton of the Chicago Bears threw two touchdowns in a 1983 NFL game against the New Orleans Saints.

 The halfback option play is an integral part of the wildcat offense, which involves the halfback receiving a direct snap.